 |Native Church Lifou, Loyalty Islands, New Caledonia.|

 Tonight, if we can manage a short nap today, we’ll head to the “silent disco,” an event we’ll share in our next post.
-We stayed up late last night and both of us had trouble falling alseep.
+We stayed up late last night, and both of us had trouble falling asleep.
 As a result, we’re both a bit sluggish.

-Currently on the last day of two full weeks of antibiotics and PPIs, I’m feeling better with a few modifications; small meals and consumming liquids slowly over a period of time.
-In a month, I’ll have to be retested for the bacteria which we’ll arrange while in Sydney.
+Currently, on the last day of two full weeks of antibiotics and PPIs, I’m feeling better with a few modifications; small meals and consuming liquids slowly over a period of time.
+However, in a month, I’ll have to be retested for the bacteria we’ll arrange while in Sydney.

 |Small boats owned by locals.|

 As for the remainder of today’s photos, they’re from yesterday’s port of call in Lifou, Loyalty Islands, New Caledonia.
-Here’s a litle information on Lifou but more may be found online at this site and others;
+Here’s a little information on Lifou, but more may be found online at this site and others;

 Lifou was officially discovered (and mapped out) by Dumont d’Urville in 1827.
 Rapidly, Catholic and Protestant missionaries flocked to the island.
 They fought to convert local populations, thereby echoing the more prosaic competition between the British Empire and France.”